We Stop Unwanted Calls and Debt Collector Harassment.

 In the past three years, the BBB has closed 18 complaints against PDQ Services , with 9 closed in the past 12 months.
 As of October 2017, the BBB has given PDQ a rating of C. All of the complaints allege problems with billing and collection.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has received 21 complaints against PDQ, and Justia lists at least 3 cases of civil litigation involving PDQ Services.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PDQ would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases